Structural Requirements of Good Government

 The proposal to limit the area of electorates to no more than 10% of the area of the state will ensure the people in all areas are effectively represented regardless of population.
 The proposal to add electorates for every 10,000 voters will allow additional representation for the more highly populated areas.
 The proposal to limit the number of electorates to no more than 10 in 10% of the area of the state will ensure that while one densely populated city or area may evolve, the People from there will not be able to dominate the People in all the other areas.

-Electorates defined primarily by area will prevent the re-creation in The Riverina of an unsatisfactory concentration of population and political power as in N.S.W.
+Electorates defined primarily by area will prevent the re-creation in The Riverina of an unsatisfactory concentration of population and political power as in N.S.W and Victoria.

 Term Limits